geekiam/website/static/posts/implementing-trustless-authentication-node.md

 The following steps will create a simple project folder: Essentially we will be creating a basic nodejs project, git repository, Github remote repository.

-For reference, some of the steps below have been further explained in the following articles:
+Some steps below have been further explained in the following articles:
 * [How To Create A New Github Repository Using The Terminal](https://geekiam.io/how-to-create-a-new-github-repository-using-the-terminal/ "How To Create A New Github Repository Using The Terminal | Geek.I.Am")
 * [How To Automate Creating Gitignore Files](https://geekiam.io/how-to-automate-creating-gitignore-files/ "How To Automate Creating Gitignore Files | Geek.I.Am")